oroinc/documentation/book/security.rst

 .. sidebar:: Restricting Access to "Non-Entity" Resources

-    Sometimes you don't want to protect an entity but just want to allow or deny access to a certain part of your application.
+    Sometimes you do not want to protect an entity but just want to allow or deny access to a certain part of your application.
 To achieve this, use the special ``action`` type for an ACL:

     .. configuration-block::